Tel: +44.(0)20.3318.1134 Fax: +44.(0)20.3004.1756 Chat on Skype Bookmark and Share

 Frequently Asked Questions

-Frequently asked questrions will answer most of your questions about our credit card processing services, so it is recommended to look for your answer here before contacting us.
-Also, if you haven't accepted credit cards on your website yet, we advise you to read through entire page.
-If you have any further questions, please contact us.
+Here we answer most of your questions about our credit card processing services, so it is recommended to look for your answer here before contacting us, especially if you haven't been accepting credit cards before.

 What kind of businesses do you accept?